10 Best Pipe Cutters

 Sizing and Capacity

-Pipe cutters are not universal.
-Every model lists a minimum and maximum outside diameter, and exceeding that range produces poor results.
-If you routinely cut half-inch and three-quarter-inch copper for water-supply lines, a standard tubing cutter with a one-inch or one-and-one-eighth-inch upper limit is usually sufficient.
-For refrigeration work or larger HVAC lines, you may need a cutter that reaches two inches.
-On the plastic side, home drainage and irrigation projects can involve PVC or PEX up to two and a half inches, so a high-capacity ratcheting cutter becomes essential.
-Always verify the outer diameter of your stock before choosing a cutter, and remember that wall thickness matters: a cutter rated for thin-walled copper may struggle with thick-walled Schedule 40 PVC even if the OD appears to fit.
+Pipe cutters are not universal, and the listed range is not a suggestion.
+Every model has a minimum and maximum outside diameter, and exceeding either end produces poor cuts or no cut at all.
+If you routinely work on half-inch and three-quarter-inch copper for water-supply lines, a tubing cutter with a one-inch or one-and-one-eighth-inch upper limit is usually sufficient.
+For refrigeration or larger HVAC lines, plan on a cutter that reaches at least one and one-quarter inches.
+On the plastic side, drainage and irrigation projects often push into two and a half inch territory, where a heavy ratcheting cutter becomes essential.
+Always measure the outer diameter of your stock before choosing, and remember that wall thickness matters: a cutter rated for thin copper may stall on thick-walled stainless steel even when the OD looks compatible.

 Material Compatibility

-The best pipe cutters for your toolbox depend heavily on the materials you handle.
-Copper, brass, and aluminum are relatively soft metals that respond well to hardened steel cutting wheels.
-Stainless steel and hardened tubing demand a more robust wheel, often made from high-carbon or alloy steel, and sometimes require a heavier frame to apply enough pressure without flexing.
-Plastic lines such as PVC, CPVC, PEX, and PPR cut differently; a sharp shearing blade or ratcheting mechanism works better than a scoring wheel because it reduces the risk of cracking or deforming the pipe.
-Some multi-material cutters bridge both worlds, but dedicated tools usually deliver cleaner edges and longer service life.
-If your work spans metal and plastic, consider investing in separate cutters rather than forcing one tool to do everything.
+Copper, brass, and aluminum respond well to hardened steel cutting wheels and modest frame pressure.
+Stainless steel and other hardened alloys demand a more aggressive wheel, often high-carbon or alloy steel, paired with a heavier frame to prevent flex.
+Plastic lines—PVC, CPVC, PEX, PPR—behave differently: a sharp shearing blade or ratcheting action cuts more cleanly than a scoring wheel and reduces the risk of cracking or deforming the pipe.
+Some multi-material cutters advertise both metal and plastic capability, and they can work in a pinch, but dedicated tools usually deliver cleaner edges and longer blade life.
+If your work genuinely spans metal and plastic, two purpose-built cutters will outperform one compromise tool.

 Feature Tradeoffs